SpartanNash Company (SPTN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1924 Adoption of the 'Spartan' name Signified strength, efficiency, and unity among retailers.
+1924 Adoption of the 'Spartan' name Symbolized unity and efficiency for the growing collective of independent retailers.

 SpartanNash Company (SPTN) Ownership Structure